tmikeschu/career-development-curriculum/module_two/feedback_ii.md

 ### Deliverable

-Have a feedback conversation and document it using these guidelines....
+Have a feedback conversation and document it using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/feedback_conversation_reflection_guidelines.md)

 ### Opening
 Why is working on our skills for giving and receiving feedback so important?
 Why have we chosen this as a skill for you to work on in your career development at Turing?